Comparative Ancient Civilizations

 - Hendrick Maier, Ph.D.
 Comparative Literature and Languages

-- Jozef Mueller, PhD.
+- Jozef Mueller, Ph.D.
 Philosophy

 - Michele Salzman, Ph.D.
 History